DBProductions/angularjs-starter-app/README.md

 A simple AngualrJS application, ready to extend.
 It has a simple CRUD (Create, Read, Update, Delete) functionality shown on a list and detail view.
-The server provide some simple user data to manipulate.
+A server provide some simple user data to manipulate.

 It isn't a full featured project what solves all your problems.
 Doing the [Angular Tutorial](https://docs.angularjs.org/tutorial) before is a good choice.